-Hello, I got enough of your articles about natural medicine and I decided to write to you and ask for advice.
+Hello, I got enough of your natural medicine articles and I decided to write to you and ask for advice.
 Chlamydia have been found and they are making mischief in their joints.
 How do they face them when ATBs do not help?
 Can you advise?

 Hello.
 I am glad to get back to the questions - because of the unforeseen circumstances I have been unable to answer most of the questions recently.
 From this you can be informed that:

 - Are you a man.

 You are not the first to ask for chlamydia.
 Chlamydia is difficult to treat.
 It is like an oral streptococcus, the Eppstein-Barr virus, or a mold in the 3rd and 4th interpersonal leg areas - very common and usually not very virulent.
 But if we grab a bad strain or have an immune problem , we have a problem.
 I do not want to flatten chlamydia.
 Her problem is that she has to fight like a parasite.
 Its prevalence is far from 100% and thus causes problems more often than papillomavirus or fatty tissue.

 Your first-line antibiotics did not stop.
 Father Nature would ideally want to get some fresh antibacterial.
 Unfortunately this will not work.
 Not that they did not exist - we just do not know them.
 All I know is, for cases like yours, written in a separate article on chlamydia and its natural treatment .
 Once again, clicking on the link in the previous sentence will show you everything I can say about natural chlamydia treatment.

 The Chlamydia trachomatis parasite, as you know, goes inside the cells and is therefore hard to destroy.
 However, if it still managed to eliminate it, we could concentrate on reactive joint inflammation .
 There are also effective adaptogens for this purpose.
 But until you get rid of the infection , it is of little importance that you can suppress immunity by conventional analgesics such as corticosteroids and cyclooxygenase inhibitors as part of palliative joint therapy.